WY@

-"WY@" (pronounced "where you at") is a song by American R&B singer Brent Faiyaz, released on September 19, 2023 as the second single from his debut mixtape Larger than Life (2023).
+"WY@" (abbreviation for "Where You At") is a song by American singer Brent Faiyaz.
+It was released on September 19, 2023 through ISO Supremacy and UnitedMasters, as the second single from his debut mixtape, Larger than Life (2023).
 It was produced by Dpat, Berg, Anthoine Walters, Otxhello and Jonathan Wells.
+"WY@" would peak at number thirty-nine on the US Billboard Hot R&B/Hip-Hop Songs chart and receive a platinum certification from the Recording Industry Association of America (RIAA).
+A music video directed by Mark Peaced featuring Mexican-Kenyan actor Lupita Nyong'o premiered in February 2024, depicting Faiyaz driving into the woods.
+It was written by Faiyaz, Chrome Sparks, and Marshmello.